 I used watermelon radishes (for pink) and purple radishes, but any radish will work.
-If you want the colorful ones, a farmer’s market will be your best bet (I get them at the union square or upper west side markets).
+If you want the colorful ones, try finding them at the Farmer’s Market.
+I get mine at the union square or upper west side markets.

-You can eat the radishes raw, but I prefer to bake them for 5 minutes, which mellow them out a little bit and warms up the salad.
+You can eat the radishes raw, but I prefer to bake them for 5 minutes.
+This mellows them out a little bit and warms up the salad.

-Hemp Seeds: Hemp seeds may be tiny, but they contain a massive amount of protein, including amino acids which are used to build strong hair, nails, muscle and skin.
-They are also high in omega-3, an essential nutrient that provides anti-inflammatory benefits.
+Hemp Seeds: Hemp seeds may be tiny, but they contain a massive amount of protein, including amino acids which are used to build strong hair, nails, muscle, and skin.
+In addition, they are high in omega-3, an essential nutrient that provides anti-inflammatory benefits.

-Kale: One of the most nutrient dense and anti-oxidant rich foods available, this cruciferous vegetable supports our body’s naturally detox processes.
+Kale: One of the most nutrient-dense and anti-oxidant-rich foods available, this cruciferous vegetable supports our body’s natural detox processes.

 Pink salt, also known as Himalayan salt, is an unrefined salt that contains dozens of trace minerals.

 Pomegranates are best known for their connection to heart health, as they reduce inflammation and help lower cholesterol and blood pressure.

 Pumpkin Seeds are a good source of zinc (they deliver 19% of the recommended daily value per ounce) a nutrient that supports clear, blemish-free skin and a strong immune system.
 Research shows that a lack of zinc can contribute to breakouts and acne.

 Radishes are high in water content, making them filling; They are only about 1 calorie each; and they contain flavonoids, plant chemicals believed to play a role in weight loss and maintaining a healthy weight, according to a Harvard study published in BMJ.

 Try This Pink And Purple Detox Salad Recipe